 - Only 13.5% of organizations say their current analytics capability is optimized, despite “analytics” being named the top factor to reshape CX

-- 57% of organizations say that their main challenge in properly tracking customer journeys is a lack of system integration
+- 57% of organizations say that their main challenge in properly tracking customer journeys is a lack of system integration, and organizations that report delivering an ideal digital experience are 223% more likely to report having a very integrated technology stack than their less successful counterparts.
+(FullStory)

 "At this point, most organisations are still evaluating and building their data analytics capabilities.
 They’re collecting more data than ever, from a widening range of channels, and that’s part of the problem.
 Too much data from different sources configured in different formats and managed by individual business units makes it difficult to track customer journeys across channels and get a single view of the customer."